clojurecraft/clojurenorth-2020-functional-programming-workshop/docs/monty-hall-simulation-proof.md

   b. how might you need to change your code to test that it is working correctly?

+3. If you’d like to have us discuss your solution and compare it to others, please add a link to your repo to [this spreadsheet](https://docs.google.com/spreadsheets/d/1JwO53TlIj367CTodutJNvESWis0tIk4RJH8AiZoPsqs/edit?usp=sharing).

 <sup>This kata is based on [the Monty Hall Kata in the Coding Dojo Handbook](https://leanpub.com/codingdojohandbook)</sup>